SidBala/ServiceRegistry/README.md

 A call to Discover will not fulfill until the required service has been registered into etcd.
 You will need a connection to etcd and the ip of your bound host.

-In the common use case where your service is a docker container on top of CoreOS/Fleet, you will need
+In the common use case where your service is a docker container on top of CoreOS/Fleet, you will need to connect to the etcd endpoint at 172.17.42.1.
+You will determine your own ip/port by passing them as parameters in your fleet service definition.

 ```js
 var Registry = require('etcd-service-registry')